Sure, you may own a fine timepiece but does it work with your look? Here’s the right way to match your watch and outfit

 The dress code you’re preparing for should be the determining factor in how you match a watch to an outfit.
 If you’re wearing a jacket, then it makes sense to pair that with an elegant, slim dress watch.
 Our favourite is the Santos de Cartier – it’s simple, bold, and effortlessly stylish.

 Though the spectrum of creativity is limited in formalwear, you still play a few strong cards – a classic black or navy leather strap, a yellow or rose gold case, or a bold monotone dial.
 Indulge in minimalist watches as far as formal affairs are concerned – be it a black-tie event, a business lunch, or a fine-dining soiree.

 Sporty and casual dressing

-Let’s begin at smart casuals and work our way down.
+It can be difficult to match your watch and outfit, so let’s begin at smart casuals and work our way down.
 Ruled by lightweight blazers and polos, since the sartorial scale isn’t tilting towards heavy dressing, you can allow your timepiece to flaunt a few complications.
 How about a Rolex Daytona?
 Or a Chopard L.U.C?
 Both timepieces feature complications yet aren’t too heavily detailed.
 Remember, you still need to maintain a subtle formal silhouette, so don’t indulge in graphic or overly bold dials.

 Watches with complications like chronographs, GMTs, multiple sub-dials and skeletal silhouettes work best with sporty dressing.